DataBiosphere/data-browser/google-analytics.md

 #### Visualize
 - Custom event, listens for events where event name is "Dataset" and event action is "Visualize".

-### GTM Tags
+### GTM Tags and Triggers

+#### Cohort Manifest Request
+- Sends "Cohort Manifest Request" event to Google Analytics when `Cohort Manifest Request` trigger is fired.
+- Event data includes Category, Action and Label as well as the Entity Type dimension.

+#### Cohort Manifest Download
+- Sends "Cohort Manifest Download" event to Google Analytics when `Cohort Manifest Download` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Cohort Manifest Download Link Copy to Clipboard
+- Sends "Cohort Manifest Copy to Clipboard" event to Google Analytics when `Cohort Manifest Copy to Clipboard` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Cohort Matrix Request
+- Sends "Cohort Matrix Request" event to Google Analytics when `Cohort Matrix Request` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and File Format dimensions.

+#### Cohort Matrix Download
+- Sends "Cohort Matrix Download" event to Google Analytics when `Cohort Matrix Download` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Cohort Matrix Download Link Copy to Clipboard
+- Sends "Cohort Matrix Copy to Clipboard" event to Google Analytics when `Cohort Matrix Copy to Clipboard` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Entity URL dimensions.

+#### Export Request
+- Sends "Export Request" event to Google Analytics when `Export Request` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type and Tool Name dimensions.

+#### Export Launch
+- Sends "Export Launch" event to Google Analytics when `Export Launch` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type, Entity URL and Tool Name dimensions.

+#### Export Copy to Clipboard
+- Sends "Export Copy to Clipboard" event to Google Analytics when `Export Copy to Clipboard` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity Type, Entity URL and Tool Name dimensions.

-#### Download
+#### Dataset Download
-- Sends "Download" event to Google Analytics when Download trigger is fired.
+- Sends "Download" event to Google Analytics when `Dataset Download` trigger is fired.
+- Event data includes Category, Action and Label as well as Entity URL, File Format, File Name, File Type and Release Name dimensions.

+#### Dataset Copy to Clipboard
+- Sends "Copy to Clipboard" event to Google Analytics when `Dataset Copy to Clipboard` trigger is fired.
-- Event data includes Category, Action and Label as well as Dataset Name, File Extension, File Name, File Type and Release Name dimensions.
+- Event data includes Category, Action and Label as well as Entity URL, File Format, File Name, File Type and Release Name dimensions.

-#### Visualize
+#### Dataset Visualize
-- Sends "Visualize" event to Google Analytics when Download trigger is fired.
+- Sends "Visualize" event to Google Analytics when `Dataset Visualize` trigger is fired.
-- Event data includes Category, Action and Label as well as Dataset Name, Release Name and Tool Name dimensions.
+- Event data includes Category, Action and Label as well as Release Name and Tool Name dimensions.

 ### Front End Data Layer Event Configuration

 ```
 {
     event: "eventName"
     eventAction: "eventAction",
     eventLabel: "eventLabel",
     dimension0: "dimension0Value",